alterNERDtive/EDDiscovery-wiki/Using-the-edit-Add-On-Action-Files-Menu.md

 Along the bottom are some controls for the event packs as a whole:

 * Set: name drop down box : This is how you make a new pack (using New) or go to another pack for editing.
 Changing from one pack to another causes the current pack to save (you may get a warning if it detects errors) and then the other packloads.
-* Enable : Enable or diable this pack, as per the [Manage Add-ons](Using the manage Add-Ons Menu) menu.
+* Enable : Enable or diable this pack, as per the [[Manage Add-ons|Using the manage Add-Ons Menu]] menu.
 * Program : directly edit a program, or make a new program (You may want a program not directly associated with an event if its a subroutine)
 * Globals : Edit the EDD global action variables.
 These feed information into actions.
-For instance the speech parameters are global variables which you can edit here (but thats easier using [Speech Synthesis Settings](Using the Speech Synthesis Settings Menu))
+For instance the speech parameters are global variables which you can edit here (but thats easier using [[Speech Synthesis Settings|Using the Speech Synthesis Settings Menu]]
-* Import : directly import a action pack from a file.
-Normally action packs are loaded thru the [Manage Add-ons](Using the manage Add-Ons Menu) menu but for development this can be useful.

 Clicking on 'P' for program beings up the editing box to allow you to define the program: